Contributing to eo-learn

 Link to issue/feature request.

 Your contribution should include unit tests, to test correct behaviour of the new feature and to lower the maintenance effort.
-Bug fixes as well as new features should include unit tests.
-When submitting the PR, check whether the Travis CI testing returns any errors, and if it does, please try to fix the issues causing failure.
-A test
+This applies to both bug fixes and new features.

 Try to keep contributions small, as this speeds up the reviewing process.
 In the case of large contributions, e.g. a new complex